foz/foz.github.com/javascript-notes.md

 }
 {% endhighlight %}

-This lets you pass any number of arguments to `debug()` and it will print nicely.
+You can pass any number of arguments to `debug()` and they will print nicely.
 In production the code won't blow up.

-## Generalized Class (a.k.a.
+## A Generalized Class (a.k.a.
 "Module Reveal Pattern")

 {% highlight js %}
 var myClass = function(opts){